This piece was updated on the 26th of February 2021.

-Is school really that different these days than it was 20+ years ago?
+Is school really that different these days compared to 20+ years ago?
 Are assessments getting more difficult?

-Having previously written on Questioning Techniques I feel the need to elaborate on the “highest” level of questioning – Problem Solving and Critical Thinking.
+Having previously written on questioning techniques, I feel the need to elaborate on the “highest” level of questioning: critical thinking and problem solving.

-I did touch on it, but it is definitely the area I’m most questioned about as a teacher during parent meetings.
+Critical thinking skills is the area I’m most asked about as a teacher during parent meetings.
 Why, you may ask?

-One of the biggest reasons is that we as parents were not questioned on this level at school.
-Most of our exam papers comprised of the first 2 levels of questioning (see Questioning Techniques) and if you’d studied you were able to answer without much thought.
+One of the biggest reasons is that we as parents weren’t questioned on this level at school.
+Most of our exam papers consisted of the first two levels of questioning and if you’d studied it, you were able to answer without much thought.
 No more was expected of us.

 Children are now encouraged to think independently and to reason through questions.
-They are expected to use knowledge, facts and data to effectively solve problems.
-During an exam situation this would mean thinking on your feet, being able to assess the problem and find a solution within a reasonable time-frame.
+They’re expected to use knowledge, facts and data to effectively solve problems.
+During an exam situation, this would mean thinking on your feet, assessing the problem, and finding a solution within a reasonable timeframe.